 - Recreational use immunity — Florida’s recreational use statute protects property owners who open up their private property to the public without charge, even if dangerous conditions on the property lead to injury.
 The property owner may be held responsible only if it can be proved that there was intentional and/or malicious conduct involved.

 If you’ve suffered an injury in a slip-and-fall accident in Florida, please contact the Largey Law Firm in Tavares.
 As seasoned personal injury lawyers, we known how to build a winning case and how to overcome obstacles to get you the compensation you deserve.
-Schedule a free Skype or in-person consultation by calling 352-253-0456 or contacting us online.
+Schedule a free Skype or in-person consultation by contacting us online.